Puerto Escondido: Beaches

 West of the Playa Principal is the lighthouse with a stone walkway, Andador Escénico, below it.
 From the end of the walkway, and a bit farther west, are the twin beaches of Puerto Angelito and Manzanillo, between which is a small rock outcropping.
 These are on a sheltered cove, making it safe for swimming, with Manzanillo having slightly more surf.
 Angelito Beach has small, family-owned restaurants located in palapas (open-air thatched structures).
 These beaches have water that varies in color from emerald green to turquoise blue.
 Puerto Angelito tends to be crowded and frequented by busloads of visitors.
 Playa Manzanillo is quieter as there is no road access.

 West from these beaches is Playa Carrizalillo which has white sand and cobalt blue water edged in light green.
 This 300 m beach is on a small bay.
 There are no vehicular roads to this beach, and the footpath descends a steep slope on a recently installed rock stairway.
 It takes about fifteen minutes to walk to here from the town.
 A water taxi ride from Playa Principal is another option for accessing Carrizalillo.
 Waves are normally gentle, except for a zone that opens directly onto the ocean where waves are big enough for surfing.
 The difficult access means that the beach is not as crowded with walking vendors as the Puerto Angelito Beach.
 There are few restaurants and the area is generally cleaner.
 On the east and west sides of the bay are rocky outcroppings that serve as habitat for a wide variety of fish and coral, making it popular for snorkeling.
 Near Carrizalillo is the Rinconada, a former landing strip that is now lined with restaurants, salons, and shops.
 It also contains a lending library run by a local charity run by expatriates.

 The westernmost beach is Playa Bacocho with upscale beach clubs.
 It has fine, soft sand, palm trees, warm, blue-green water and a moderate surf although the far west part of the beach can have a strong rip current.
 It faces southwest, offering good sunset views.
 West from Bacocho are still undeveloped beaches.

 Transportation

+Many people walk in Puerto Escondido for transportation.

-Puerto Escondido International Airport has flights to the city of Oaxaca, Monterrey and Mexico City.
+Puerto Escondido International Airport has flights to the city of Oaxaca, Monterrey and Mexico City in Mexico and Houston and Dallas in the United States.

-Commercial buses from the city of Oaxaca take about seven hours.
+Commercial buses from the city of Oaxaca take about three to four hours.

-A new three-lane superhighway ("supercarretera") from Oaxaca is coming to Ventanillas, Oaxaca, about 13 km east of Puerto Escondido, where it meets the old coastal Highway 200.
-The project, now more than a decade old, has been plagued by several delays.
-Its opening is currently scheduled for the end of 2022.
-This would reduce the travel time from Oaxaca to two hours.
+A new three-lane superhighway ("supercarretera") from Oaxaca has been constructed Ventanillas, about 13 km east of Puerto Escondido, where it meets the old coastal Highway 200.
+The project had several delays and took more than a decade.
+Its opened in 2024.
+This road reduces the motor vehicle travel time from Oaxaca to around two and a half hours.